Stock Market Prediction via Deep Learning Techniques: A Survey: Dataset and Model Input

-\begin{enumerate} \item Stock Price: Stock price most directly reflects the stock market performance, which is involved as both the feature fed into models and the predicted target.
-The stock price is generally used among all the papers reviewed in this survey.
-However, based on different model designs, the stock price is used in several types, including open, high, low, and closed data. \item Technical analysis tools: Technical analysis tools are commonly used in conventional stock analysis.
-These tools are highly related to the stock market performance, including the exchange rate, book-market ratio, trading volume, and other practical financial indicators. \item Macroeconomic data: Macroeconomic information mirrors the financial conditions of experimented area.
-Consumer Price Index (CPI) and Gross domestic item (GDP) are two commonly used indexes, which are connected with the depending stock market as they demonstrate the market condition and the nature of a stock market boyant or descent \cite{jiang2021applications}. \item Fundamental data: Fundamental data describes the detailed information of one economic entity, which may cover financial condition, corporate architecture, and any other information published to shareholders.
-However, only a small portion of fundamental data is exploited in deep learning models, where low reporting frequency and unstructured textual information are two predominant limitations. \item Knowledge graph: companies in different industries may have intrinsic relations, $e.g.$, the corporations in one supply chain might be impacted by the same news.
-In some recent experiments, the knowledge graph from open sources can now be integrated with conventional stock data, and further develop the model performance. \item Textual information: textual information covers text from various resources, mainly including news, reports, and social media posts and user comments.
-Since the majority of textual information is unstructured, sentiment analysis is the commonly used method to exploit via deep machine learning.
-The information could be classified into several classes ($e.g.$, positive, neutral, or negative) for further use. \end{enumerate}
+\begin{enumerate} \item Stock Price.
+The stock price is considered the most direct reflection of the stock market's performance and is commonly used as both an input feature and a predicted target in various models.
+In the papers reviewed in this survey, the use of stock price was prevalent, but it was utilized in various forms such as open, high, low, and closed data, depending on the model design. \item Technical analysis tools.
+Technical analysis tools, commonly employed in traditional stock analysis, have a strong correlation with stock market performance.
+These tools take into account factors such as exchange rate, book-market ratio, trading volume, and other relevant financial indicators. \item Macroeconomic data.
+Macroeconomic data reflects the economic status of a specific region.
+Two commonly used indicators that are linked to the stock market are the Consumer Price Index (CPI) and Gross Domestic Product (GDP).
+These indexes provide insight into the current market conditions and indicate whether the stock market is experiencing growth or decline \cite{jiang2021applications}. \item Fundamental data.
+Fundamental data refers to comprehensive information about an economic entity, including financial conditions, corporate structure, and any other information shared with shareholders.
+However, when it comes to utilizing this data in deep learning models, only a small portion is utilized due to limitations such as low reporting frequency and unstructured textual information. \item Knowledge graph.
+Different industries may have intrinsic connections, such as corporations in a single supply chain being affected by the same news.
+Recent experiments have shown that incorporating knowledge graphs from open sources with traditional stock data can improve the performance of models. \item Textual information.
+Textual information encompasses a wide range of sources, including but not limited to news articles, reports, social media posts, and user comments.
+Given that a majority of this information is unstructured, sentiment analysis is a widely employed technique for extracting insights through deep machine learning.
+The data can be categorized into various classes, such as positive, neutral, or negative, for further analysis and utilization. \end{enumerate}

-\subsection{Input features}
+\subsection{Input Features}